practicalli/spacemacs/testing/kaocha-test-runner.md

 > kaocha-runner.el uses the the same appraoch as [running Kaocha from the REPL](https://cljdoc.org/d/lambdaisland/kaocha/1.60.977/doc/5-running-kaocha-from-the-repl "Kaocha cljdoc")

-## Kaocha Clojure CLI Ailas
+## Using Kaocha from Command Line

+Kaocha on the command line will run tests from the saved code files, so is very useful to run before committing files as well as during a Continuous Integration workflow.

-practicalli/clojure-deps-edn defines aliases to run Kaocha from the `clojure` command:
+[practicalli/clojure-deps-edn](https://github.com/practicalli/clojure-deps-edn) defines aliases to run Kaocha from the `clojure` command:

 `clojure -X:test/run` will run all tests found in the project, unless there is a failing test which will end the test run.

 `clojure -X:test/watch` runs all test and then watches for changes to the test code, running again if a change is detected.

-## Kaocha shell script
+### Kaocha shell script

-[Kaocha install guide](https://cljdoc.org/d/lambdaisland/kaocha/1.60.977/doc/2-installing) recommends creating an executable shell script file
+[Kaocha install guide](https://cljdoc.org/d/lambdaisland/kaocha/1.60.977/doc/2-installing) recommends creating an executable shell script file, i.e. `bin/kaocha`

 Use the `:test/run` alias from [practicalli/clojure-deps-edn](https://github.com/practicalli/clojure-deps-edn) (or create an alias in the project `deps.edn` file)